Mystery Surrounds Driver's Death After I-76 Crash in NJ

+More than a week after a SEPTA worker was gunned down inside of his Mercedes Benz sedan, leading to an hourslong closure of busy Interstate 76 in South Jersey, police released video that shows the lead-up to the deadly road rage shooting.

-Louis E. Ciccanti, 48, of Cherry Hill, New Jersey, was involved in a crash in the eastbound lanes of I-76 just before the Route 42 Freeway around 10:30 p.m.
-Monday, New Jersey State Police said.
+Louis Ciccanti, of Cherry Hill, New Jersey, was involved in a single-car crash in the eastbound lanes of I-76 just before the Route 42 Freeway in Mount Ephraim around 10:30 p.m. on Monday, Jan.
+24, 2022, New Jersey State Police said.
 Ciccanti was driving a black 2004 Mercedes Benz 500 at the time and crashed into a barrier in a construction zone.

+"Preliminary investigation revealed that the victim and an unidentified black sedan vehicle were both traveling eastbound on Interstate 76 in the area of Passyunk Avenue, Philadelphia, P.A. when they became involved in a 'road rage' incident," New Jersey State Police said in a Facebook post.
+"Surveillance video from the Walt Whitman Bridge captured both vehicles continuing over the bridge into New Jersey onto Interstate 76 eastbound."

 Local